danthegoodman1/RedpandaSovereignStructure/README.md

 ## Gotchas and other notes

-you will need to adjust the schema registry ID for `record_attempted` in the `format` and `validation` rust transforms
+You will need to adjust the schema registry ID for `record_attempted` in the `format` and `validation` rust transforms.
+This is possible to customize with build flags, but that adds an unncessary amount of complexity for a demo like this.